astro/buzzrelay/INSTALL-UBUNTU.md

 The following ports need to be open on the server running FediRelay.

 ```
-## Default is 3000 in the FediBuzz docs, but that port was already taken
+## Default is 3000 in the FediBuzz docs, change as needed
-sudo ufw allow 3020
-## Default is 6378 for Redis Cache, but my install was on 6379
-## Uou can probably skip this as redis isn't required.
-sudo ufw allow 6379
+sudo ufw allow 3000
 ## Allow SSH traffic so you can connect - consider limiting to specific IPs
 sudo ufw allow 22

+## When ready...
+sudo ufw enable
 ```

 # Initial Server Installs